CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/References/ReferenceTracker.md

 Add your summaries to this folder: <br>
-Artiom: persuasive technology <br>
+Artiom Casian: 1.
+Persuasive Technology <br>
-Harry: Mobile Health Mashups, On Being Told How We Feel <br>
+Harry Crane: 7.
+Mobile Health Mashups, 3.
+On Being Told How We Feel <br>
+Thomas Canning: <br>
-Thomas: <br>
+Alexander Agafonov: <br>